The Swiss conference on PostgreSQL

 Social event

 On the evening of the first conference day (Thursday), we will host a community party for all Swiss PGDay participants.
-The event will take place at a nice location within walking distance of the OST.
+The event will take place at the Restaurant Rössli, a nice location within walking distance of the OST.
 Join us after the talks for a great opportunity to network and mingle with the PostgreSQL community.
 The dinner buffet and first drinks will be provided by Swiss PGDay.
 To simplify logistics, please wear your badge.
-More details will be announced at a later date.

 Job board